 The most prominent feature of Crested Geckos is their eyelashes.

 This species has a large triangular head with holes on either side, four legs that end with four fingers.
-These fingers each have a network hair-like projection (called a seta) that allows them to climb on smooth surfaces!
+These fingers each have specialized toe pads with a network hair-like projection (called a seta) that allows them to climb on smooth surfaces!

 They also have a prehensile tail that helps them grips things.

 Crested Gecko Size